Managing Finances

 You may be eligible for programs like SNAP (the Supplemental Nutrition Assistance Program), WIC (Special Supplemental Nutrition Program for Women, Infants, and Children), or transportation to medical appointments.
 It can be hard to ask for help, but figuring out what benefits you are eligible for can help you stretch your budget, and sometimes just applying can get you connected to additional help from local programs.

-Get Help with Financial Challenges
+Get Help With Financial Challenges

 Your financial planning journey may be unique to you, but you are not alone.
 Need some help along the way?
 Talk to your CF care team or give CF Foundation Compass a call at 844-COMPASS (844-266-7277) to get personalized information and resource referrals.